Skip to content

 What Is Student Visa Health Insurance?

-Student visa health insurance is a long-term health insurance policy designed for students studying in a foreign country.
-Most countries require it as a condition for obtaining or maintaining your student visa.
+Student visa health insurance is a long-term health policy for students abroad.
+Most countries require it for your student visa.
+Browse our destination guides for country-specific requirements.

 Key Characteristics